ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/03-separate-chaining.md

 ## Separate chaining

 ::: TODO
+- Prio 2: implementation
+- Prio 2:
     - Discuss: Load factor, what is a good LF?
     - Discuss: When to resize
 :::

 While the goal of a hash function is to minimize collisions, some